 2.4.
-FightMND will not meet indirect or overhead costs or on-costs of the Administering/Sponsoring Institution, such as: general travel, finance services, staff facilities, staff development, public relations, institutional libraries, routine secretarial work, personnel services, stationery or contributions to general departmental costs, and publication costs (except for those necessary to enable open access for publications).
+FightMND will not meet indirect or overhead costs or on-costs of the Administering and/or Sponsoring institution, such as: general travel, finance services, staff facilities, staff development, public relations, institutional libraries, routine secretarial work, personnel services, stationery or contributions to general departmental costs, and publication costs (except for those necessary to enable open access for publications).

 2.5.
-Conference attendance: FightMND will allow up to \$5,000 per annum towards the cost of relevant conference attendance and participation by the Principal Investigator to be drawn from the total sum awarded.
+Conference attendance: FightMND will allow up to \$5,000 per annum towards the cost of relevant conference attendance and participation by the Primary Investigator and/or specified co-Investigators and research personnel relevant to the project, to be drawn from the total sum awarded.
 This may be used during the life of the project towards the costs of registration fees and travel, but not to cover separate hotel accommodation or other subsistence costs.
 Invoices, receipts or other evidence of spending must be provided.
-Investigators are encouraged to present their work.
-The Principal Investigator is expected to attend at least one relevant meeting per year.
+Investigators are encouraged to present their work, and the Primary Investigator is expected to attend at least one relevant meeting per year.

 2.6.
-Payment of instalments is conditional on receipt and approval of satisfactory project progress and financial reports, and achievement of agreed milestones (see condition 2.1 and 15.1).
+Payment of instalments is conditional on achievement of agreed milestones, and receipt and approval of satisfactory project progress and financial reports (see condition 2.1 And 15.1).